Characterizations of Pseudolinear and Semi-strictly Quasilinear Functions: Introduction

-\begin{theorem} Let $\f$ be a lower semicontinuous and radially continuous proper extended real-valued function with a convex domain.
+\begin{lemma} Let $\f$ be a lower semicontinuous and radially continuous proper extended real-valued function with a convex domain.
 Then $f$ is pseudoconvex if and only if there exists a positive function $p:\E\times\E\times\Estar\to (0,+\infty)$ with